-All mobile developers aspire to see their apps as the next Clash of Clans or Netflix, but staying realistic, there are still a lot of ways to make profit out of your apps.
-But how to make money with apps and games?
+All developers aspire to see their apps as the next Clash of Clans or Netflix, but staying realistic, there are still a lot of ways to make profit out of your apps.
+But how to make money?
 In order to help you choose the right strategy, we have looked at the most popular monetization models.

 Table of Contents

 Mobile economy is booming.
-There are already 7,7 million apps in the main app stores, App Store & Google Play.
-Global revenues from apps are projected to reach over $76 billion by the end of the year (Source: Business of Apps), however only 2% of app developers account for 50% of all app revenues.
+There are already 7,7 million apps in the main stores, App Store & Google Play.
+Global revenues from apps are projected to reach over $76 billion by the end of the year (Source: BoA), however only 2% of developers account for 50% of all revenues.

-But how to make a mobile app or game profitable?
+But how to make an app profitable?
 There are many ways to make money with mobile products, and developers need to find the right one that best suit their business needs.
 Today we will take a close look to different monetization strategies to help you get an idea about them and choose the right one for your product.

 Ask yourself a few questions before you begin:

 - What unique features does your app provide?
-Could they act as an incentive for your users to pay for your app?
+Could they act as an incentive for your users to pay for it?

 - What monetization models are your direct competitors using?
 What are their unique features and value proposition?
 Analyzing competition will help you identify your own niche and choose the best monetization model.